NORMAL PEOPLE EPISODE 3: MAANYUNG

 YOU MAY ALSO BE INTERESTED

-Our very own Brand & Creative Manager is on the spotlight for our very first edition of Sketchy Business, the highly unofficial interview series full of spicy questions, snack opinions, and the occasional doodle.
+Our very own Editorial Manager, Carolina, is in the spotlight for this edition of Sketchy Business — the highly unofficial interview series packed with spicy questions, hidden skills and things that are too good to be wasted